imvhuy/imvhuy.github.io/content/1-introduction-architecture/_index.md

 This workshop is divided into 8 hands-on modules:

 1. **[Current]** Introduction & Architecture Design
-2. **[Next]** Setting up Data Ingestion with Kinesis
+2. **[Next]** Data Collection with Lambda
-3. Building Serverless Data Processing with Lambda
+3. Data Processing and Transformation
-4. Implementing Data Storage Solutions
+4. Setting up S3 Data Lake
-5. Creating Analytics and Visualization
+5. Analytics with Amazon Athena
-6. Monitoring and Optimization
+6. Visualization with QuickSight
-7. Testing and Validation
+7. Monitoring and Optimization
 8. Cleanup and Next Steps

 ---

-**Ready to start building?** Let's move to the next module where we'll set up our data ingestion layer with Amazon Kinesis!
+**Ready to start building?** Let's move to the next module where we'll create our Lambda function to collect data from DummyJSON!

 {{% notice info %}}
 **Estimated Time**: This module took approximately 15 minutes to complete.
-The next module will involve hands-on AWS service configuration.
+The next module will involve hands-on Lambda function creation and DummyJSON integration.
 {{% /notice %}}